Supplier Reconciliation - Status Method

 Open Supplier

-Will open the Supplier Form.
+Open the main Supplier Form.

 Supplier Advice Note